 It took me a long time before I could make it even 30 seconds.
 It may only be a week for you to be able to do Week 1, Day 1.
 Maybe 2.
 It all depends on you and your level of fitness.

 The takeaway here is that you have to take the time to prep to make sure that the first week of a C25K plan doesn’t make you hate running as a sport or activity.
 Because I know for certain that it’s turned a lot of people off (though to be honest, probably not as many as it’s turned onto running).

 I suggest that you get Runkeeper or Strava (or a GPS watch) to check your pace.
 You can use the GPS from a couch to 5k app, but I have never had them work right for me.
 I always prefer to use them for interval timers, but not for GPS.

-Once you can easily walk at a decent pace for a decent time, then you’re good to start running.
+Once you can easily walk at a decent pace for a decent time (15-18 minutse per mile for maybe 45 minutes?), then you’re good to start running.
 Just don’t get discouraged if you have to work up to a beginner’s program like C25K.
-A lot of us have to.
+A lot of us have to do the prep work.

-Just remember it’s because they kind of suck.
+Just remember it’s because the plans kind of suck.
 We don’t suck.
 Running doesn’t suck.
-Couch to 5k plan creators’ assumptions suck.
+It’s the C25K plans that do.

 Running and fitness is a lifestyle where comfort and safety are paramount.
 All training plans need that personal touch.
 So if you feel the need to repeat a week, you’re not alone.
 If you need to walk, walk.
 It’s okay.